Baltimore: Tourism

 Baltimore's history and attractions have made it a popular tourist destination.
 In 2014, the city hosted 24.5 million visitors, who spent $5.2 billion.
-The Baltimore Visitor Center, which is operated by Visit Baltimore, is located on Light Street in the Inner Harbor.
 Much of the city's tourism centers around the Inner Harbor, with the National Aquarium being Maryland's top tourist destination.
-Baltimore Harbor's restoration has made it "a city of boats", with several historic ships and other attractions on display and open to the public.
-The USS Constellation, the last Civil War-era vessel afloat, is docked at the head of the Inner Harbor; the USS Torsk, a submarine that holds the Navy's record for dives (more than 10,000); and the Coast Guard cutter WHEC-37, the last surviving U.S. warship that was in Pearl Harbor during the Japanese attack on December 7, 1941, and which engaged Japanese Zero aircraft during the battle.

-Also docked is the lightship Chesapeake, which for decades marked the entrance to Chesapeake Bay; and the Seven Foot Knoll Lighthouse, the oldest surviving screw-pile lighthouse on Chesapeake Bay, which once marked the mouth of the Patapsco River and the entrance to Baltimore.
-All of these attractions are owned and maintained by the Historic Ships in Baltimore organization.
-The Inner Harbor is also the home port of Pride of Baltimore II, the state of Maryland's "goodwill ambassador" ship, a reconstruction of a famous Baltimore Clipper ship.
+Baltimore Harbor's restoration has made it "a city of boats", with several historic ships maintained by the Historic Ships in Baltimore organization and open to the public.
+These include the USS Constellation, the last Civil War-era vessel afloat; the submarine USS Torsk; the Coast Guard cutter WHEC-37, which was at Pearl Harbor during the 1941 attack; the lightship Chesapeake; and the Seven Foot Knoll Lighthouse, the oldest surviving screw-pile lighthouse on Chesapeake Bay.
+The Inner Harbor is also the home port of Pride of Baltimore II, the state's "goodwill ambassador" ship and a reconstruction of a famous Baltimore Clipper.

 Other tourist destinations include sporting venues such as Oriole Park at Camden Yards, M&T Bank Stadium, and Pimlico Race Course, Fort McHenry, the Mount Vernon, Federal Hill, and Fells Point neighborhoods, Lexington Market, Horseshoe Casino, and museums such as the Walters Art Museum, the Baltimore Museum of Industry, the Babe Ruth Birthplace and Museum, the Maryland Science Center, and the B&O Railroad Museum.